 Hi Bar-b fans,

 To satisfy my cooking desires I marked off some time on my schedule last week to spend one morning in the galley at the LDB project site. (www.csbf.nasa.gov/antarctica/ice.htm) Three Long Duration Balloons have been launched this season carrying 5000-6000 pound payloads around the circular winds of the continent for a few weeks before being brought down and retrieved.
 The site is located about 5 miles from our little town, sitting across from the airport on a 300 foot thick glacier extending out over the ocean.
-As you can imagine it makes for an ideal bar-b-que setting, so I helped grill steaks in brilliant sunshine for the 18 or so folks that are still working there as the summer season is coming to a close.
+As you can imagine it makes for an ideal bar-b-que setting, so I helped grill steaks in brilliant sunshine on the best flat top grill I’ve cooked in in a while for the 18 or so folks that are still working there as the summer season is coming to a close.

 Another field trip I arranged for our medical team involved visiting the LIDAR site on the outskirts of town in the area called Arrival Heights, which unlike imagined images of an upscale neighborhood is a squat green building sitting on a barren volcanic landscape that houses laser experiments shooting light up 80 kilometers (48 miles) in the sky to record conditions left from iron particles from passing meteors.
 It is an area with big warning signs that it is “OFF LIMITS” except for authorized personnel and reminds me of the “Forbidden Zone” in the old Planet of the Apes movies.
 I used to play a lot of ping pong with one of the research students, and was usually on the losing end so the head of the project remembers my humbleness and gave us a grand tour.